bferrell/sloblackswan/content/black-swan-conclusion.md

 - Black Jellyfish (credit cascade, counterparty web)
 - Grey Swan (extent of correlation, speed of cascade)

-Stampedes—where one event stresses the system and reveals an ecosystem of hidden risks—are the norm for catastrophic failures, not the exception.
+Stampedes, where one event stresses the system and reveals an ecosystem of hidden risks, are the norm for catastrophic failures, not the exception.

 This means you can't just prepare for individual animals.
 You have to: